 When not at work she spends time with family, kids and pets.
 She travels whenever possible and has run 38 half marathons and one marathon.

-Kim Ryder is the Controller for Abilities First.
+Kim Ryder is the Director of Finance for Abilities First.
 She joined the agency in 1999 as a Staff Accountant, from which she was continually promoted to Accountant-A/R Manager, then to Accounting Coordinator and now as Controller.
 Kim is committed to develop strategies and help navigate and insure the financial strength of the organization.
 Her interest and commitment to the industry began when her younger brother was born with Down’s Syndrome, which engaged her to volunteer at the age of 16 at the Abilities First summer school program where her brother attended.